 About a week after that encounter, Masugata would begin to host visitors of a somewhat different variety.
 A few had already trickled in.
 For its original animated series Tamako Market (たまこまーけっと), which aired its first episode on 2013 January 10, Kyoto Animation chose Masugata as the model for the setting the characters in the story inhabit, lovingly recreating the shopping arcade almost in its entirety for the show background artwork.
 A variant of pop culture tourism based on manga and anime, known among its practitioners as either seichijunrei (聖地巡礼)—lit. holy land pilgrimage—or butaitanbou (舞台探訪)—stage exploring, would inundate the shōtengai with new visitors from near and far over the course of the 12 week season and for quite a while thereafter.

 This post, more of a miniature research project than a quick read, uses Demachi Masugata Shōtengai and its connection to Tamako Market as a case study in an attempt to understand how people relate to public space and sense of place via the trail of information they create with digital media, including photos, videos, blogs and social networks.
-It begins similarly as most of my neighborhood exploration posts do, with some background about the location and a set of photographs and observational notes about things I found when I visited.
+It begins similarly as most of my neighborhood exploration posts do, with some background about the location and a set of photographs and observational notes about things I found when I visited on 2013 October 16-17.
 The one twist is that this section also includes some frames from the animation for comparison and notes about their significance in the story.
 The post then goes on to explore the interactions between the shopping arcade and its extended community of stakeholders.
 It looks first at outgoing communications from Masugata, community organizations and notable individuals.
 In the final section, we analyze the large associated body of what Dr. Christian Dimmer calls “otaku urbanism”—non-expert yet still very sophisticated observation of, commentary on and engagement with public space and urban design.
 The first part covers “vanilla” consumer generated media, a broad cross-section of locals, tourists and residents from other parts of Kyoto surprised by their unexpected find.
 The final part specifically looks at the seichijunrei–butaitanbou community.